Find-A-Can/Find-A-Can/README.md

 Currently working use cases
 - Browse the map for local disposal locations
   - The map is updated live based off of the data stored in the back end as you stop panning
-    - Right now can types are not yet visually differentiated
 - Suggest a new can location
   - The + button on the app will send a request to the back end to add a marker
     - Currently adds a garbage can at the center of the screen.
 Will be updated in the future to add other types of cans